json-schema-org/community/docs/openjsf/application.md

 > Is the project willing to adopt the OpenJS Foundation Code of Conduct (CoC)?

 We recently established our own CoC based on the Contributor Covenant Code of Conduct and the IETF BCP 54 "IETF Guidelines for Conduct).
 We outlined our reasoning here: https://github.com/json-schema-org/community/blob/main/docs/adr/2021-08-26-code-of-conduct.md

-We would amend our enforcement section to detail escalation to the OpenJSF CoCP as per the OpenJSF CoC.

 Please advise if any other changes would be required.